getify/Mock-DOM-Resources/README.md

 A simple utility for mocking the DOM APIs to simulate browser resource preloading and loading.

 Resources are not actually loaded.
 This is a simulation.
-The request for a resource (i.e. adding a `<script>` elementto the mock DOM) is matched up to a delayed firing of a load or error event as if the resource had actually loaded.
+The request for a resource (i.e. adding a `<script>` element to the mock DOM) is matched up to a delayed firing of a load or error event as if the resource had actually loaded.

 For fine grained testing purposes, you can configure all aspects of the simulation, including timings, success/error, and even browser capabilities (preloading, script ordered-async, etc).